sebasmonia/tfsmacs/README.md

 Retrieving file contents for diffs is synchronous, so those operations will block Emacs.
 Alternatives are being evaluated, and suggestions are welcomed.

-## TODO

-* The "changeset" command allows updating information, currently unsupported
-* Shelveset operations (create shelve/unshelve/shelve details)
-* Revisit synchronous code to download files.
-An alternative suggested was to have a timeout of 0.1/0.2 seconds before assuming the output is completed.
-* Create shelves from tfsmacs-pending-changes
-* Unshelve.
-Will require listing shelves (by user?) then unshelve.
-* Label & get by label

 ## Special thanks